 The regulation also permits plans to adopt their own abatement rules and request PBGC approval.
 The PBGC uses the information in such a request to determine whether the amendment should be approved.

-The PBGC estimates that 1,000 employers apply to plans for abatement of partial withdrawal liability each year and that 1 plan sponsor requests approval of plan abatement rules each year from the PBGC.
+The PBGC estimates that each year, 1,000 employers submit, and 1,000 plans respond to, applications for abatement of partial withdrawal liability and 1 plan sponsor requests approval of plan abatement rules from the PBGC.
 The estimated annual burden of the collection of information is 250.5 hours and \$150,000.

-6. Allocating Unfunded Vested Benefits to Withdrawing Employers (29 CFR Part 4211) (OMB Control Number 1212-
+6. Allocating Unfunded Vested Benefits to Withdrawing Employers (29 CFR Part 4211) (OMB Control Number 1212- 0035)

-Section 4211(c)(5)(A) of ERISA requires the PBGC to prescribe how plans can, with PBGC approval, change the way they allocate unfunded vested benefits to withdrawing employers for purposes of calculating withdrawal
+Section 4211(c)(5)(A) of ERISA requires the PBGC to prescribe how plans can, with PBGC approval, change the way they allocate unfunded vested benefits to withdrawing employers for purposes of calculating withdrawal liability.